dbaseqp/blog/about.md

     </p>

     <p>
       Code monkey and *nix nerd for various security competitions I've participated in.
-Currently captain of the CCDC team and former co-captain of the CPTC team.
-I serve as the vice president of operations at
+Former captain of the CCDC team and former co-captain of the CPTC team.
+Formally served as the Vice President of Operations at
-      <a href="https://www.calpolyswift.org/" target="_blank">Students With an Interest in the Future of Technology</a>
-      where I try to spread my knowledge and experience to the community.
+      <a href="https://www.calpolyswift.org/" target="_blank">Students With an Interest in the Future of Technology</a>.
+Just happy to spread my knowledge and experience to the anyone interested.
     </p>
   </div>